School Uniform

 Plain black short or joggers for outdoor work.*

-PE trainers / daps. *Plain black joggers will be allowed during winter months but this will be communicated directly by the class teacher.
+PE daps / trainers *Plain black joggers will be allowed during winter months but this will be communicated directly by the class teacher.

 Please also be reminded that pleated or tailored skirts are the expectation for